Many active winter sports have a long learning curve. Sledding on Steerable Sleds isn’t one of them.

 My advice: if you can find a Mad River Rocket Killer B sled, grab it.
 You’ll have a ball with it and your kids and grandkids will thank you for the opportunity to play with it.

-We haven’t had a chance to try them yet, but TSL (a company which makes wonderful snowshoes) is importing a French-made sit up toboggan called the Weez which steers with handle-and-brake rigs on both sides of the rider.
-It comes in 1- and 2-person configurations.
+We haven’t had a chance to try them yet, but TSL (a company which makes wonderful snowshoes) is importing two French-made sit up toboggans.
+One is a called the Weez; it steers with handle-and-brake rigs on both sides of the rider and comes in 1- and 2-person configurations.
 Presumably, when you pull the right brake you’ll pivot slightly on that side and go right, and vice versa.
-Looks like fun.
-We’ll give you an update as soon as we’ve actually tried it.
+They also make the Wave, a brakeless version (Yikes!)
+Both looks like fun.

 TSL is also importing what looks like the sit-skis used by handicapped skiers.
 It’s called the Yooner.
 Again, we haven’t tried it and have no idea how hard it is to learn or how it would do on unpacked slopes.
 Stay tuned for a full report if and when we get to try one out.